 Prosecutors argued that Woodward should have just called the police that night instead of taking matters into his own hands.
 But police had been called to the neighborhood numerous times, with no resolution.

 In fact, Defense Attorney Robert Berry said that Woodward had requested an injunction against the neighbors.
 But at the hearing, Judge Dean Moxley dismissed the matter without even taking testimony from either side, saying in so many words, “Quit wasting our officers’ time.”

 Defense Attorney Greg Eisenmenger noted that video shows Woodward’s neighbors doing things like shining a floodlight onto his property, blasting loud music and yelling taunts, insults and curses at his home for several hours, late into the night of the shooting.
 Woodward is an Army veteran and is claiming that PTSD contributed to his actions.

 However, in his own recorded words from the night of the shooting, Woodward describes himself as a “warrior … a hunter and a killer.”
 Florida Assistant State Attorney Bill Respess added that Woodward “describes the people he shoots as his prey, and that he’s at war with them,” and points out that video verifies that Woodward fired multiple shots, reloaded, then fired “another loud barrage of bullets.”

 If ever there was a case that illustrates how utterly complex and unpredictable self-defense can be, this is it.
-For starters, the alleged victims are about as unsympathetic as they come: vile, obnoxious, even threatening someone’s children — all supported by actual video.
+For starters, the victims are allegedly about as unsympathetic as they come: vile, obnoxious, even threatening someone’s children — all supported by actual video.